apache/causeway-site/content/more-advanced-topics/Fixture-Scripts.md

     executionContext.executeChild(this, someObject);
 </pre>

+* the script can get and set parameters from/to the context.
+More on this topic below.

-* the script can add created or updated objects to the fixture's results, so that they can be rendered in the UI, or looked up by an integration test
+* the script can add created or updated objects to the fixture's results, so that they can be rendered in the UI.

 <pre>
     executionContext.addResult(this, someObject);